mit-han-lab/tinyengine/examples/openmv_training_sparse/README.md

 The patch is to

-1. disable some features in the firmware for SRAM and Flash space
+1. disable some features in the firmware for SRAM and flash space
 1. setup for TinyEngine source
 1. add the application code for training in `exampleemodule.c`